 Applicable to education

-Initial response is considered.
+The initial response is considered.
 Students are honored and encouraged to examine their reactions – emotions, associations, memories, pictures, ideas.
-Within those elements they will build their understanding of the text.
+Within those elements, they will build their understanding of the text.
 Teaching guided by this theory encourages students to examine responses, encourage them to examine their sources in texts and other experiences, reflect on them and analyze them in light of other curricula – other students and critics – and other information about literature.

 Literature is expanding the concept of knowledge.
 Such reflection and discussion results, students’ discussions with self, text, and others, which may make more sense.
 Although the ability to intelligently read, observe writing features, make critical decisions about authors, texts and genres, and all other goals that are prevalent in the literary classroom, transaction theory also suggests that literature may be limited to sharpen our understanding of ourselves and our society:

 Other literature research relationships.
 Transaction theory does not deny the validity of other approaches in the literature.
 Historical, biographical, and cultural perspectives can all gain insight into the literature.
 But the theory is the basic literary experience a reader encounters with a reader, a unique personality.

 The principles of the instruction contained in the theory of transaction may be:

 Invite feedback.
 Make it clear that students are valid starting points for their feedback, emotional and intellectual, discussion and writing.

 Give the idea crystal time.
 Before others respond, encourage students to reflect on their feedback.